ROVI-org/thevenin/README.md

 ## Contributions
 Contributions are welcomed and encouraged.
 If you choose to contribute, please note that this package mostly follows the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008) style guide.
 However, we allow adding extra spaces around parentheses and brackets, and under- or over-indenting multi-line expressions when it improves readability or avoids the 80-character line limit.

-Be aware that it is the authors' preference to not adopt the more opinionated [black formatting style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) formatting style.
+Be aware that it is the authors' preference to not adopt the more opinionated [black formatting style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
 Please avoid autoformatting any files in this style if you plan to contribute.

 ## Acknowledgements
 This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the repository do not necessarily represent the views of the DOE or the U.S. Government.